‘Matter of when not whether’ UK hosts Women’s World Cup – sports minister

 Following the Lionesses’ Euro 2022 triumph, the squad wrote an open letter to the government urging them to ensure “every young girl” can play football at school.

-The government announced in March plans to invest £600million so that girls and boys in English schools will have equal access to sports.
+In March, their demands were met when the government announced plans to invest £600million so that girls and boys in English schools will have equal access to sports.

 Andrew said one of his “key jobs” was to work closely with the Department of Education “because making sure that sport and physical activity is available to everyone is really important”.